Where the Actor is a Liberator

 Kangalee Arts Ensemble, Inc.

-“My Dying City (or: The Social Justice Suicide Hour”) is the Ensemble’s latest play.
-A result of the Action Lab’s Artist-in-Action Fellowship granted to Dennis Leroy Kangalee — this new provocative piece explores the crisis of a rogue radical radio station amidst genocide and revolution.
-And much more.
-This work-in-progress begins rehearsal April 1, 2025.
-Stay Tuned!
+“My Dying City (or: The Social Justice Suicide Hour”) is the Ensemble’s latest work-in-progress.
+A result of the Action Lab’s Artist-in-Action Fellowship — this new provocative piece unveiled itself to the public On May Day 2025 in a free open rehearsal for invited guests.
+The experience was humbling and led us to the edge of our imagination.
+Stay tuned!

-Our special limited engagement on the West Coast - Carmel and Big Sur - recently closed January 28, 2025 to sold out audiences.
+“TECHNOLOGY AND THE HUMAN CRY” highlighted the themes and approaches to two Samuel Beckett plays the are not foretelling doom -- they are the results of it.
+Kangalee Arts kicked off the new year ringing in the grave absurdity of our times with Krapp's Last Tape & Rockaby.
+Both monologues were performed by Dennis Leroy Kangalee and Justine Stock.
+The special limited engagement on the West Coast - Carmel and Big Sur - closed January 28, 2025 to sold out audiences.
 We were honored to have played at the Carl Cherry Center for the Arts and the Henry Miller Memorial Library.

-Stills Justine Stock as W in “Rockaby” and Dennis Leroy Kangalee as Krapp in “Krapp’s Last Tape” - are by Manny Espinoza from the Carl Cherry Center premiere of the Kanaglee’s Arts revival in Carmel, CA January 23, 2025.
+Manny Espinoza’s promo stills for the Beckett Monodramas: Justine Stock as W in “Rockaby” and Dennis Leroy Kangalee as Krapp in “Krapp’s Last Tape” - from the Carl Cherry Center premiere of the revival in Carmel, CA January 23, 2025.
 Directed by Dennis Leroy Kangalee.

 “Kangalee as Krapp and Stock in Rockaby were tragic and funny...Both plays portrayed people who many of us will become someday, asking bold questions about aging.”

 Beckett’s monologues are disembodied spirits, voices, or conflicted bodies floating in the ether after the war or during catastrophe.
 They are the tremblings inside of us when we have regret or deep guilt.
 They are the epitaphs of the last people alive who are slowly conceding that there is nowhere else to go when you have reached the end.
-The world is full of absurdity; Beckett challenges you to find your own within the gates of his words.
-Like Shakespeare, Beckett’s poetry frees the actor, Picasso he urges you perceive differently, like Chaplin and Keaton — he begs you to laugh at the mystery and despair of life…and this pushes the actor to perform his words as if saving a life.
-Namely that lone performer in the light saying his words.
-And digesting them before an audience.
 The Kangalee Arts Ensemble makes Beckett as urgent as their protest dramas and as entertaining as their Actor’s exercises.

 “…Dennis Leroy Kangalee’s vision of a theater company is like a culmination of American Theater’s past 100 years.
 From Ira Aldridge to the Group Theater to the passionate agitprop of the Black Arts Movement and the The Living Theater.
 His dramatic works are chock-full of ideas, overwhelmingly so…but the best cocktail of the personal and political.”